The set splittability problem: -splittability criteria and characterizations

 {\mathcal{D}} \begin{proof} Let $\B = \{B_1, \ldots, B_n\}$ be such a collection, and let $R_i$ denote the Venn region of multiplicity~$1$ contained in $B_i$.
 Then in $\B$, each region $R_i$ has at least $D-1$ elements, so we may let $\B^{(0)}=\{B_1^{(0)},\ldots,B_n^{(0)}\}$ be the collection obtained from $\B$ by deleting $D-1$ elements from each of the Venn regions $R_i$.

 Since $\disc(\B^{(0)})\leq D$, we can find a set $S^{(0)}$ such that for all $i$ we have\

-Now for each $i$ we restore the $D'$ deleted elements of the Venn region $R_i$.
-As we do so, we build a set $S$ by beginning with $S^{(0)}$, and then placing \emph{some} of the $D-1$ restored elements into $S$ and the rest into $S^c$.
-It is easy to do so in such a way that
+Now for each $i$ we restore the $D-1$ deleted elements of the Venn region $R_i$.
+As we do so, we build a set $S$ by beginning with $S^{(0)}$, then placing \emph{some} of the $D-1$ restored elements into $S$ and the rest into $S^c$.
+It is easy to do so in such a way that for each $i$,

 and as a result $S$ splits $\B$. \end{proof}